anhsirksai/coding/sai-pl/src/README.md

  logical thinking, optimization, effective coding

  I am in a situation to design custom algos/DS in many cases, so looking for a team mate with these skills seems to be important.

+ ## Merging upstream changes directly in github into a already forked repo.